Published on September 4th, 2017 | by Chad T.0

 As an example, it has been amazing to see how far machine learning has come since we have incorporated it into some of our core processes that run our business today and that technology is only getting better.
 With more internet access in previously non-serviced regions, it is highly interesting to see how people can utilize their own know-how and technology to improve their communities along with how that applies to the bigger picture.

 The growth of Quantified Commerce is something we’re all looking forward to as well.
 We’ve recently started hiring on a big scale to assist with the planned growth of the company.
 It’s something I’m overseeing and we’re all very excited to bring on new team members to join us at Quantified Commerce.
+To handle this growth we adopted a SCRUM approach, which has helped tremendously with avoiding growing pains typical of companies of our type.

 What’s one thing you’ve learned since you started your career?